 All of the degree programs rest on the Core Program, through which students build foundational skills, knowledge, and perspectives during their Bryn Athyn College education.
-Every liberal arts major requires the Core Program, and the Education major and the AA degree require a significant portion of the program.
+Every liberal arts major requires the Core Program, and the Building Arts and Education majors and the AA degree require a significant portion of the program.